 Genetic Information Nondiscrimination Act (GINA)

-In May 2008, President George W. Bush signed into law the Genetic Information Nondiscrimination Act (GINA).
+In May 2008, the Genetic Information Nondiscrimination Act (GINA) was signed into law.
 GINA protects individuals from the misuse of genetic information in health insurance and employment.
-All aspects of the law were in effect as of November 2009.
+GINA amends HIPAA to clarify that genetic information is health information.
+All aspects of the law wer in effect as of November 2009.

 - GINA protects individuals from the misuse of genetic information in health insurance and employment.